 I’ve been embroidering and making things from cloth, yarn, thread, and string since I was a child.
-Doll clothes on a teeny tiny sewing machine, macramé as a teen in the 70s… you get the picture.
-But until a few years ago, I didn’t know that “fiber art” was a thing.
-My exploration is relatively new, but my inclination is lifelong.
-Watch this space.
+Doll clothes on a tiny sewing machine, knotting and macramé as a teen…you get the picture.
+I set aside this type of work for years, but I now incorporate fiber into my art.

 For Uppercase Magazine's 'Yarn-Thread-String' volume of their Encyclopedia of Inspiration series, I created embroidered panel covers for my binding.